 With the current direction of education reform, and the national priority to improve STEM education, a focus on engineering education will become vital for universities in order to produce engineering graduates that meet industry needs, and educators equipped to teach the next generation of engineers.
 Read for four key attributes for a university engineering education program.

 “It’s said the American STEM education pipeline is leaking,” new President of the Bayer MaterialScience North American region, Jerry MacCleary, said as he laid out a series of strategies “to make the pipeline less leaky.”
-Bayer’s Strategies for improving STEM Education (listed by Reporter Malia Spencer) MR Reflection These are great strategies and ones that are grounded in […]
+Bayer’s Strategies for improving STEM Education (listed by Reporter Malia Spencer) [list1]<li>Start early to grab student interest in elementary school.
+Bayer research has […]